alvaromaoc/alvaromaoc/README.md

 #### 🏢 IThinkUPC
 > *From September 2020 to July 2022*

-I worked in [**IThinkUPC**](https://www.ithinkupc.com/) for 2 years, and I'm very proud about having started my journey here.
+I worked at [**IThinkUPC**](https://www.ithinkupc.com/) for 2 years, and I'm very proud about having started my journey here.
 I started as an intern at my 20s and some time later I was promoted to developer.

 Here, I worked on several very different projects, I went through public administration, financial, estate management and cultural foundations projects.
 Some of my duties here were
 - Do the **analysis, design and development** for new features which implied